SamWhited/typo/README.md

 Any `h2` element inside of a posts content is prefixed with `❦` by default.
 Adding a `data-accent` tag to the `h2` can be used to customize this accent character.

+    div data-caption="string"

+Adds some text after the div.
+Useful for adding captions to images.
+This also works for `a` and `img` tags but isn't recommended (note that some browsers, most notably Firefox, won't allow the `before` and `after` psudo elements to have content if the original element cannot have content, eg. `img` tags).